Your Virtual Green Tea House

 5. Bancha

-Yuzu Peel (Japanese Lime peel)
+Yuzu Peel (Japan Lime peel)

 Brussel sprouts (fresh)